To see or not to see a $z\sim13$ galaxy, that is the question: Data analysis

-We search for lines with a velocity width between 200 and 800 km s$^{-1}$ within $\sim 2\farcs9$ of the expected source position, equivalent to $\leq 10$ kpc at $z=13.27$.
+Next, we tested the significance of the line detections given the expected source position.
+We searched for features within $\sim 2\farcs9$ of the expected source position, equivalent to $\leq 10$ kpc at $z=13.27$.
 This search region is motivated by the possibility of finding close companions as well as components within the exact same source.
-Our line-finding algorithm loops over all channels, excluding those at the edge of the cube (which have a higher rms), and, for each channel, creates moment maps of 200-800 km s$^{-1}$ velocity width.
-For each of these moment maps, the algorithm searches for pixels for which the absolute value exceeds that of the specified noise threshold (i.e. to find both positive and negative peaks), and for each of these central pixels, a spectrum is generated using a square aperture covering an area equivalent to that of the beam.
-If the S/N of the spectral feature, re-binned over the width of the moment-0 map, also exceeds the specified threshold, the feature is listed as an emission feature.
-We base the S/N thresholds on the tentative \oiii\ and \cii\ lines.
-Since both tentative features are have a minimum moment-0 S/N threshold of $3.8\sigma$ (the \cii\ feature actually being at $4\sigma$) and spectral S/N threshold of $3.1\sigma$, we apply these cutoffs to our line-finding algorithm.
-We remove all duplicates (i.e. noise peaks with any spatial or spectral overlap), by keeping the component with the highest S/N. In this way, we generate a list of potential, positive and negative $\geq 3.8\sigma$ features (defined via the moment-0 S/N) of velocity width 200-800 km s$^{-1}$ for each cube.
+We based the S/N thresholds applied to both algorithms on the tentative \oiii\ and \cii\ lines.
+Since these features have a minimum moment-0 S/N threshold of $3.8\sigma$ (the \cii\ feature actually being at $4\sigma$) and spectral S/N threshold of $3.1\sigma$, we applied these cutoffs to the line-finding algorithms.
+We removed all duplicates (i.e. noise peaks with any spatial or spectral overlap), by keeping the component with the highest S/N. In this way, we generated a list of potential, positive and negative $\geq 3.8\sigma$ features (defined via the moment-0 S/N) of velocity width 200-800 km s$^{-1}$, for each cube.